tasesmuemils/100DaysOfCode/web_development/diary.md

 # 12.02.2019 36/100
 Few edits on responsive design.
 Also I finally started JS/jQuery side for my project...and it is hard!

+# 13.02.2019 37/100
+Every time I look I found something that isnt working.
+Fixing responsive bugs.

+# 14.02.2019 38/100
+I DID IT!
+I figured our jQuery functions for effects.
+GREAT DAY!

+# 15.02.2019 39/100
+Template is done (some things I couldnt figure out but it looks cool).
+Posting that on twitter!